History of Crouse College

 Designed by Archimedes Russell, Crouse College was built in the Romanesque Revival style with High Victorian Gothic qualities.
 The exterior structure is made of Longmeadow brownstone and supported by a stout granite foundation.
 The high roofs, gables, rounded arches, and dormer windows provide a general medieval character which is romantic and stately in nature.
 The interior is distinctively Romanesque with carved hardwood woodwork designs representative of the elaborate patterns of this period.

 Between 2001 and 2003, the building was treated to an exterior renovation.
 Companies from Syracuse and Ottawa, Canada, performed many tasks at great heights, including removing and replacing all of the mortar between the bricks; repairing or replacing the slate tiles on the roof; repairing the turrets, tower, and louvers covering the vents of the bell tower chimes; and removing and repairing all of the windows.

 Crouse College is home to Winged Victory, the sculpture that sits at the bottom of the main staircase.
 The original was found in the Mediterranean Sea and is now exhibited in the Louvre.
 Crouse College also contains stained glass associated with religious subject matter and spiritual renewal.
+Original stained glass windows were created by Henry Keck, a Syracuse craftsman trained by Louis Comfort Tiffany.
 Some pieces were designed by former faculty member Richard Wolff and students from the college’s School of Art and Design and were installed in 1970.